doomjoshuaboy/Randomized-Round-Announcer-Module/README.md

 2. Add the sounds into  `rroundfx.snd` in fighter factory.

-3. In `fight.def' Adjust a few timings and add the `rroundfx.def` as fx
+3. In `fight.def` Adjust a few timings and add the `rroundfx.def` as fx

 ```
 [Files]